 ANSWER IN BRIEF ON DIGESTIVE SYSTEM PDF

 Qs9: How the anus empties the faecal matter outside the body?

 Ans9: Rectum causes a special reflex called defecation reflex.Then the faeces pass to anus .
 After that, anus empties the anus by the relaxation of sphincter muscles.

 Qs10: Mention the steps of digestion in buccal cavity and pharynx.

-Ans10: In the Buccal cavity and Pharynx, the steps of digestion are:
+Ans10: In the Buccal cavity and Pharynx, the steps of digestion in digestive system pdf are: